otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 In order to send an encrypted offline message, a client must obtain a Prekey
-Ensemble from the party they want tostart a conversation with:
+Ensemble from the party they want to start a conversation with:

 1. Client sends which identity and protocol versions it wants Prekey Ensembles
    for.
 It also adds from which device it's talking by specifying the instance